rust-lang/rfcs/text/0000-default-field-values.md

 A prior version of this RFC, from which part of the contents in this version were sourced, exists at https://github.com/Centril/rfcs/pull/19.

-This RFC was informed by a [lenghty discussion in internals.rust-lang.org](https://internals.rust-lang.org/t/pre-pre-rfc-syntactic-sugar-for-default-default/13234/75) from a few years prior.
+This RFC was informed by a [lengthy discussion in internals.rust-lang.org](https://internals.rust-lang.org/t/pre-pre-rfc-syntactic-sugar-for-default-default/13234/75) from a few years prior.

 Another prior RFC for the same feature is at https://github.com/rust-lang/rfcs/pull/1806.